 Is it not perfectly scandalous that the real quince should not live up to the delectable image instilled in my subconscious by such beloved childhood readings?
 And I’d specifically gone out and purchased a runcible spoon and everything!
 This is some false advertising, that’s what.
 Who knows a good lawyer?

 See?
 This is precisely what characterizes le mauvais plan.
 Can you not feel the loserness of its aura?
 From now on, my exotic fruit purchases shall be limited to pineapples.
 Maybe some coconut.
 And a few litchis.
 But that’s it.
-I’ll leave the quince to the owls and the pussycats of the world.
-They obviously have some kind of exotic fruit consumption insight that I lack.
+I’ll leave the quince to the owls and the pussycats.
+They obviously have some kind of weirdo fruit consumption insight that I lack.

 Post a Comment